 The importance of a decluttered, organized, and clean bathroom

-Bathrooms are a place of releasing the day or getting your day off to a great start, so you want to set it up to help you accomplish this.
+Bathrooms are a place for releasing the day or getting your day off to a great start, so you want to set it up to help you accomplish this.
 Having a decluttered, organized, and clean bathroom will change the atmosphere of your bathroom.

 I personally prefer to feel like I can have a spa night whenever I wish, so I keep up with my bathroom cleaning checklist as if my health depends on it [because sometimes it does].